Advice for Starting a Podcast

 Then we hit record and begin the interview.

-If our questions have (say) three sections, and we know we have 90 minutes with the guest, we’ll aim to keep each section within half an hour, unless it’s going especially well.
-We almost always skip questions.
+We almost always skip questions we’d planned, and go on tangents we hadn’t.
 We also move the question order around, if what the guest is saying naturally leads on to a question that we had planned to talk about later on.

-At the end of the interview, we’ll thank the guest, and remind them that we’ll send them an email with the edited interview and write-up before we publish it, as a courtesy in case they want to listen through and suggest changes or omissions.
+At the end of the interview, we’ll thank the guest, and remind them that we can send them the recording (and an automated transcript) as a courtesy in case they want to listen through and suggest changes or omissions.

-From beginning to set up, to being packed and finished, an interview will take about 2.5 hours on average.
+From beginning to set up, to being packed and finished, an interview will take us about 3 hours on average.

 Once the edit is done, we’ll put together the write-up.
-Until recently, our write-ups were very long, but nowadays they’re simpler: a collection of useful links, images, and resources mentioned in the interview.
-We made the change because fewer people read the entire write-up compared to listened to the episode, the write-ups took at least as long to put together as the entire episode record + edit, and at least two thirds of the value of a long write-up can be condensed to a shorter list of links and quotes.
+Initially, our write-ups were very long essays, effectively, about the guest.
+Nowadays they’re simpler: a collection of useful links, images, and resources mentioned in the interview; plus a transcript.
+We made the change because fewer people read the entire write-up compared to listened to the episode, the bespoke write-ups took so much time, and I think ≥ 75% of the value of a long write-up can be condensed to a shorter list of links and quotes, plus a transcript.

-At this point, we send the audio file and a PDF version of the write-up to the guest by email, to check if they want to listen or read through and suggest changes.
+At the same time, we send the audio file (and automated transcript) to the guest, to check if they want to listen or read through and suggest changes.
 Normally, they’ll be happy for it to be published without checking.
-When the guest indicates they’re happy, we’ll upload the episode to our podcast host and schedule for it to be released on the next Monday.
+When the guest indicates they’re happy, we’ll upload the episode to our podcast host.

 When the write-up is finished, we’ll upload it to the website.
 We include an image in the page that Twitter and other websites use as the preview image when the link gets shared, which includes our logo and the guest’s name.
 For example:

-In this section, we’ll try to give some generally applicable advice about each step of this process.
+In this section, I’ll try to give some generally applicable advice about each step of this process.

 Here’s an example email, which Luca sent to Gillian Hadfield.

-Here are some things we look out for when drafting emails, especially when approaching guests who put a high premium on their time or are otherwise harder to secure:
+Here are some things we look out for when drafting emails, especially when approaching guests with a high bar for accepting invites:

 - Don’t unnecessarily fawn or kowtow to the guest unless it’s genuine.
 This doesn’t increase the chance they’ll say yes, and probably only serves to signal that you don’t expect the guest to say yes on the merits of the interview itself.
 If you are a genuine mega-fan, be specific about why, as above.